Man admits killing young brothers in hit-and-run days after prison release

 Robert Brown admitted causing the deaths of Corey and Casper Platt-May, aged six and two, by dangerous driving on February 22.

-The two boys were with their mother in MacDonald Road, Coventry, at about 2pm when a Ford Focus, driven by Brown, ploughed into them.
+The two boys were with their mother in MacDonald Road, Coventry, at around 2pm when a Ford Focus, driven by Brown, ploughed into them.

 They were taken to hospital with severe injuries, but Casper could not be revived and died a short time later.

-Corey was taken into surgery, but also later died.
+Corey was rushed into surgery, but also later died.
 Their mother was unhurt.

 Brown, 53, had previously been jailed for possessing an offensive weapon and had been let out on licence just six days before the collision.